shreeshbhat/hylia-blog/src/posts/2-months-of-tabletop-gaming.md

 Sushi go is all about theme.
 The pick a card and pass mechanic works like a charm.
 Easy to explain and has a good amount of replay value.

-I don't like the dummy player method for 2 players and not all cards are not balanced for duos.
+I don't like the dummy player method for 2 players and not all cards are balanced for duos.
 It is a great game for 3 to 5 players.
 Will recommend checking out their big box version: Sushi Go Party!, which expands the player support count to 8.
 The party version has a player board to keep track of each score, which I miss in the base version.